-Convert Experiments helps you setup tests and tries to bring testing best practices inside the software.
-For example we consider an experiment successful (enough) at 97% and not before and we suggest on every new test to let the test run for a minimum of 7 days.
+Convert Experiments helps you set up tests and tries to bring testing best practices inside the software.
+For example we consider an experiment successful (enough) at 97% and not before, and we suggest on every new test to let the test run for a minimum of 7 days.
 You can change these minimum days and add maximum days as well.
-But some automations you have to be aware of.
+However, there are some automations you should be aware of:

 - An experiment is marked as "completed" after at least one variation performs better with a significance greater than 97% OR all the variations were stopped because they performed worse.
 This automation can only be stopped by setting a minimum running time.
 For example, setting a minimum running time for 6 month will remove the automation for the whole duration of six months.

 - An experiment can keep winning variation running - after test is marked as completed, the winning variation is kept active (this setting defaults to active)